pilrhealth/documentation/src/content/pages/dashboards.md

 now.
 It's free!

 2. Rename the forked repository.
 Choose a name without any dashes or underscores.
+The repo contains a dash character by default, so this step is necessary.
+Why can't we use dashes or underscores?
+It is because we are creating an R package that we can run from Github.
-We are creating an R package and those characters are not allowed in R package names.
-For the purposes of this tutorial, let's say you renamed it *dashtest*.
+Those special characters are not allowed in R package names.
+For the purposes of this tutorial, let's rename the repository *dashtest*.

 3. Clone the forked repo.
 Now you'll have a local copy of the *dashtest* repo in your Github account.